mina-fayazi/FullStackOpen/part2/README.md

 ### 2.13: The Phonebook, step 8
 - Refactor the phonebook application by moving the backend communication logic into a separate service module.

+### 2.14: The Phonebook, step 9
+- Implement functionality to delete entries from the phonebook with a dedicated delete button for each person in the list.